 - Staff assessed patients' needs and delivered care in line with current evidence based guidance.
 Staff had been trained to provide them with the skills, knowledge and experience to deliver effective care and treatment. - Some systems or processes were not effective to assess, monitor and mitigate the risks relating to the management of hospital communications, the management of medicines and the implementation of actions following audits. - Patients said they were treated with compassion, dignity and respect and they were involved in their care and decisions about their treatment. - Information about services and how to complain was available and easy to understand.
-Improvements were made to the quality of care as a result of complaints and concerns. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day.
+Improvements were made to the quality of care as a result of complaints and concerns. - The practice had good facilities and was well equipped to treat patients and meet their needs. - There was a leadership structure in place but at times lacked clarity as to who was responsible for certain tasks.